andrewzm/EFDR/cran-comments.md

 ## Resubmission changes
 * Made title in title case
-* Included the word 'image' in title
+* Changed title to include the word 'image'
 * Changed 'criteria' to 'criterion' in DESCRIPTION
 * Checked also on R-devel (OK)
+* Put long-running vignettes in inst/doc.
+The minimal vignette then points the user to 'Other documentation' by typing in help(packages="EFDR").
+These documents were generated using RMarkdown prior to submission of this package.

 ## Test environments
 * local ubuntu 14.04, R 3.1.2